We love sharing the story of how The Oak & Rope Company came to be, of our ups and downs and of what inspires us the most...

-During our first year of production I carved every single letter myself!
+During the first year of Oak & Rope I carved every single letter myself!
 By the second I found myself being pulled in many directions and found that I hardly had a chance to pick up the mallet and chisels.
-Very soon my family had grown significantly and I was suddenly responsible for a wonderful team of fourteen amazing craftsmen and women.
+Very soon my family had grown significantly and I was suddenly responsible for a wonderful team of twelve amazing craftsmen and women.

-As I look back, it all stems from the need to produce something unique and special for a good friends birthday.
-It was a big party for which I hadn't prepared; I found a piece of oak and some rope in my workshop, played around with the tools I had inherited from my father-in-law, and after some time I had an Alice-in-Wonderland-proportioned swing with my friends house name carved on the edge.
+As I look back, it all stems from my desire to give something unique and special to a friend for his birthday.
+It was a big party for which I hadn't prepared; I found a piece of oak and some rope in my workshop, played around with the tools I had inherited from my father-in-law, and after some time I had an Alice-in-Wonderland-proportioned swing with his house name carved on the edge.
 It was far too large to wrap up with what I had available, so I coiled up the rope on top of the wood (the way we still present them today) and walked into the party.
-The response not just from the recipient, but also those attending filled me with a sense of pride and accomplishment.
+The response not just from him and his wife, but also all the other guests filled me with a sense of pride and accomplishment.

 My Father says it was always meant to be… From when I was six and my parents built their own house back in Norway, I said I wanted to become a carpenter.
 I think I simply took the rather long way round.
-My last year of studies (and an English boyfriend) brought me to London, I got a job in the City, met my husband and moved to a farm in Elham when our daughter was born 12 years ago.
+My last year of studies (and an English boyfriend) brought me to London, I got a job in the City, met my husband and moved to a farm in Elham when our daughter was born 16 years ago.
 We renovated the farm house and I was finally able to get back to my passion of creating things in wood.
 On the day of making the first swing I even remembered the skill of rope platting (splicing) that my grandfather taught me as a child.
-All of these skills, woodworking, rope work, business skills and my passion for creating new and interesting designs now came together.
+All of these skills; woodworking, rope work, business skills and my passion for creating new and interesting designs now came together.
+It was all meant to be...

 We know that every single hand carved oak piece we make potentially becomes somebody’s heirloom.
 It is THAT special present for THE big day.
 A lot of thought goes into giving someone a present from The Oak and Rope Company, and we have to make sure it is perfect in every way.